 WIDOCO extends Bubastis, a software generated for creating ontology differences in a human readable manner.
 An example of a resulting changelog can be seen below:

 You can customize the style in which WIDOCO displays the documentation by editing the CSS included in the main folder.
-However, one of WIDOCO's users contributed a new stylem used in the BNE ontology.
+However, one of WIDOCO's users contributed a new style used in the BNE ontology.
 If you like it, just select the "Custom" style option.

 Google analytics is used by many researchers and institutions to measure who accesses your web pages.
 If you have a code for tracking your website, WIDOCO will include a javascript snippet in the documentation to start tracking your ontology traffic.